mmozeiko/TwitchNotify/README.md

 on separate line.
 You don't need to restart application after editing file, it will be automatically reloaded on change.

+Alternatively you can download a list of your followed channels by entering your Twitch username in the `.ini` file (ensure you removed the `;` before it first), then either set `autoupdate` to `1` to automatically download the channels on startup or right-click the start bar icon and select "Download User List."

-Alternative option is to download followed user list from Twitch account.
-Set your Twitch username in `.ini` file.
-And either set `autoupdate` to 1 to download followed list automatically on startup, or explicitly choose `Download` option in popup menu.
-Downloading followed user list will overwrite `[users]` section in `.ini` file.
+Note: Downloading followed user list will overwrite `[users]` section in `.ini` file.

 Windows 10 notification toast allows to open Twitch user locally in [mpv][] media player, or Twitch page in browser.
 You can access all monitored users